MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/storage/remote-share-provider.md

 `[-Location <String>]`

-The UNC path which the BLOB storage needs to switch to.
+The UNC path, which the BLOB storage needs to switch to.
 This parameter changes the UNC path of the SMB storage used.
 It will not move the BLOBs from the old SMB storage to the new SMB storage.

 `[-BlobStoreCredential <PSCredential>]`

-The PSCredential object which the BLOB storage needs to switch to apply.
+The PSCredential object, which the BLOB storage needs to switch to apply.

 `[-PoolCapacity <int>]`